 “Tremendously powerful.” – Col. Roxanne Cheney, Commanding Officer, MCAS Beaufort, SC.

 The front row center seat at every performance of Letters From The Front is reserved for our POW & MIA.
 These boots were given to us by a Vietnam Vet who had suffered from PTSD since he returned home.
 He told us that these had been his boots and he wanted them to travel with the show to remind people to never forget our POW and MIA.
 We never have and never will forget.

-Letters From The Front recently had a revival engagement and it was so well received that we are now working on a new national tour.
-Check back with this site to see the progress and to find out where we’ll be playing.
-Chances are we’ll be playing at a base or town near you.
+Letters From The Front has been on leave for several years.
+It is time for it to return.
+It is needed now more than ever.
 Please feel free to comment here or to contact us.
 We will need your support so that we can support those who have served us – on the home front and the battle front.